rubrikinc/rubrik-powershell-sdk/docs/developer_manual.md

 In GraphQL, a given operation needs to be given a set of _arguments_, and a _field specification_ that determines what fields are returned.
-In the context of the SDK, we call the arguments `Arg` and the field specification `Field` (because PowerShell has the convention to use singular nouns).
+In the context of the SDK, we call the arguments `Var` and the field specification `Field` (because PowerShell has the convention to use singular nouns).

 You can see the arguments and fields for a given cmdlet by using the